 SFU’s Multi-Factor Authentication (MFA) refers to using two or more independent items to verify your identity, typically something you know (i.e., your SFU computing ID and password) and something you have (i.e., a time-based code).

 By using MFA, your digital identity, data, and access to systems are still protected even if your password is compromised.

 Who needs to set up MFA?

-MFA enrollment will be required for all faculty, staff and students.
+MFA enrollment is required for all faculty, staff and students.

-- All faculty and staff at SFU will be required to enroll in MFA by May 31, 2021.
-If you have not enrolled in MFA by May 31st, your access to most SFU online services will be restricted.
-Enroll today to ensure that your access to SFU online services is maintained.
+- All faculty and staff at SFU will be required to enroll in MFA.
+If you are a new employee (including TAs and RAs), enroll in MFA as soon as possible to maintain your access to SFU online services.